darinpeetz/HPC_Training/lessons/bash/ex5.md

 2013-11-07,rabbit,18
 2013-11-07,bear,1
 ```

 -   Write a shell script called `species.sh` that takes any number of
     filenames as command-line parameters, and uses `cut`, `sort`, and `uniq`
     to print a list of the unique species appearing in each of those files
     separately.
-(Test this on the files in `data/pipes/animals`)
+(Test this on the files in `data/animals`)

--   Write a shell script called `longest.sh` that takes the name of a directory
+-   Write a shell script called `newest.sh` that takes the name of a directory
     and a filename extension as its parameters, and prints out the name of the
     most recently modified file in that directory with that extension.
 For example:

     ```
-    $ bash largest.sh /tmp/data pdb
+    $ bash newest.sh /tmp/data pdb
     ```

     would print the name of the `.pdb` file in `/tmp/data` that has been changed